 How to Use This Encyclopedia

 Linear path.
-Start at Chapter 1 and read in order.
-Build the operating system from foundations to paid layer.
-Best if you’re new to GEO or want the full mental model.
+Start at Chapter 1 and read through Chapter 47 in order.
+Build the operating system from organic foundations to the paid stack.
+Best if you are new to GEO or want the full mental model.
 Time investment: a focused weekend, then the work itself.

-Modular path.
-Use the table of contents and the 14-point readiness checklist (in What agent-ready means) to identify which pillar is broken, then jump to the relevant chapter.
+Modular path (organic).
+Use the table of contents and the 14-point readiness checklist in What Agent-Ready Means to identify which pillar is broken, then jump to the relevant chapter.
 Best if you already have an SEO foundation and want to fix specific gaps.
 Time investment: 30-60 minutes per gap.

 The four pillars

 Every chapter is organized under one of four pillars.
-Memorize them — they’re how the discipline is structured.
+Memorize them; they are how the discipline is structured.

 | Pillar | What it answers | Chapters |